elisehjohnson04/BIOL3070--Johnson-/Warm-up-mosquitoes-EliseJohnson.md

     ##
     ## Number of Fisher Scoring iterations: 2

+This data shows whether there is a significant correlation between number of house finches and testing positive for WNV.

 # DISCUSSION

-## Interpretation - fill in analysis
+## Interpretation 1 -

-The relationship between the number of mosquito blood meals from house finches and whether WNV was detected at that location was shown to be positive by the data collected and analyzed. \## Interpretation - fill in analysis/plot The bar plot showed a clear visual difference between the amount of blood from house finches that were positive for WNV and not.
-The house finches positive for WNV were in much greater quantity than the house finches that were negative. \# CONCLUSION Our analyses support the hypothesis that house finches serve as amplifying hosts for West Nile Virus in Salt Lake City. \# REFERENCES
+The bar plot was used to test whether blood meals from house finches have a greater positive or negative rate for West Nile Virus.
+It showed a clear visual difference between the amount of blood from house finches that were positive for WNV and not.
+The house finches positive for WNV were in much greater quantity than the house finches that were negative.
+While this supports our hypothesis that house finches act as amplifying species for WNV, a possible limitation could be the fact that birds only carry viremia in their blood for a few days.
+If a bird was tested a few days after becoming infected, their results may be negative, in turn misrepresenting the amount of positive infections.

+## Interpretation 2 -

+The Generalized Linear Model (GLM) was used to test whether our results of a positive correlation between location of house finches and positive WNV occurred by chance.
+We obtained a p value of 4.54e-05.
+Our data also showed 3 \*\*\*, which means that our p value was about 0.
+This can be interpreted as the probability that our results occurred by chance is about 0, meaning that there is a significant correlation between house finches and positive WNV.
+Areas with more house finches indicate higher rates of WNV, supporting our hypothesis.
+A possible limitation could be other factors involved.
+One possibility would be that house finches prefer to live in areas that mosquitos also prefer to live in.
+An increased number of mosquitos would mean increased WNV and if there were more house finches in that particular area, it would appear correlational when there might not even be a direct correlation.

+# CONCLUSION

+Our analyses support the hypothesis that house finches serve as amplifying hosts for West Nile Virus in Salt Lake City. \# REFERENCES

 1. Komar N, Langevin S, Hinten S, Nemeth N, Edwards E, Hettler D, Davis B, Bowen R, Bunning M. Experimental infection of North American